 Firestations seemed delighted with the turnout, and the brewery played host to a very friendly and supportive crowd.

 Listening to the album is proving to be a rewarding experience.
-Molten Nothing Now develops satisfyingly, it’s a dreamy, hypnotic number sliding into a glorious multi-layered vocal finale; the last track, Alma, is a beauty: deceptively gentle at first but gradually pulling you in, as it moves into full hypnotic mode a with a kind of mash up of what reminds me of late 60s Beatles-influenced loops.
+Molten Nothing Now develops satisfyingly, it’s a dreamy, hypnotic number sliding into a glorious multi-layered vocal finale; the end track, Alma, is a beauty: deceptively gentle at first but gradually pulling you in, as it moves into full hypnotic mode a with a kind of mash up of what reminds me of late 60s Beatles-influenced loops.
 Is that maybe I am the Walrus among there somewhere?

 Album Never Closer is available now.